jishjish/terrier/README.md

 # Terrier

+Have you or someone you know been effected by vibe coding?
+A great idea that turned into an unweildy code base after one too many "make it better" prompts?
-Unwieldy code base?
-Get to know your code better with Terrier.
+Well you are not entitled to compensation, but you mak get to know your project better with the help of Terrier.
+Understand the structure, functions, and sources of your repo through our straightforward CLI.

 ## Quick Commands `cargo run`